theclegginator/fruitStop/README.md

 ### Home Page
 * This page allows you to add fruits to your cart.
+* The contents of this page are dynamically populated by reading the "database" (assets/data/products.json) and building the HTML out with jQuery.
 * A count will display next to the cart indicating how many items there are in the cart.
 * Upon adding a fruit to your cart, the "add-item" API endpoint will be called from the client to update the current cart.
 * If the cart update is successful, a success icon will indicate that your cart has been updated.